sunesimonsen/7W17732/Readme.md

 Notice that this widget is not complete, error handling and destroy methods are not implemented.

-The widget will read the *maxlength* attribute of the target textarea, if it is not provided it will take the length from the options map.
-The maxlength attribute is removed to allow longer text then the max length, the validation should take care of the ensuring valid data.
-Then it will take the target textarea and surround it with a div containing an indicator element.
-This indicator element will be place in the bottom left cornor of the textarea and be updated on key presses.
+The widget will read the *maxlength* attribute of the target textarea, if the attribute is not provided it will take the length from the options map.
+The *maxlength* attribute is removed to allow longer text then the max length; the validation should take care of the ensuring valid data.
+Then it will take the target text area and surround it with a div containing an indicator element.
+This indicator element will be placed in the bottom left corner of the text area and be updated on key presses.

 All code should be added to the *_create* method that will be called when the widget is created.

-We can retrieve the max length and delete the attribute on the textarea the following way:
+We can retrieve the max length and delete the attribute on the text area the following way:

     var maxLength = textarea.attr('maxlength') ||
         this.options.maxLength;